-Field Geology - Geologist, Geophysicist, Energy Engineer, Water Resources Climate and Atmospheric Science - Researcher, Weather Forecasting, Weather Broadcasting, Disaster Planning, Meteorologist Science Olympiad - All STEM Careers, Engineering, Medicine, Health Professionals, Materials Science, Food Science, Geologist, Chemist, Pharmacist, Astronomy, Environmentalist, Computer Programing, Forensics, Aerospace Terrestrial Ecology - Naturalist, Environmentalist, DNR, Environmental Policy Writer, Landscaping, Wildlife Biologist, US Forest Service, Conservationist for Organizations such as Ducks Unlimited or Pheasants Forever, Work at a Zoo.
+Climate and Atmospheric Science - Researcher, Weather Forecasting, Weather Broadcasting, Disaster Planning, Meteorologist Science Olympiad - All STEM Careers, Engineering, Medicine, Health Professionals, Materials Science, Food Science, Geologist, Chemist, Pharmacist, Astronomy, Environmentalist, Computer Programing, Forensics, Aerospace Terrestrial Ecology - Naturalist, Environmentalist, DNR, Environmental Policy Writer, Landscaping, Wildlife Biologist, US Forest Service, Conservationist for Organizations such as Ducks Unlimited or Pheasants Forever, Work at a Zoo.

 Science courses are not sequential, and many can be taken at any time during a student's time at AVHS.
 (Students should pay attention to both science and math prerequisites for some courses) As a result, there are many paths students could take through the science curriculum at AVHS.
 A few of these paths are shown and described on the following pages.
-Traditional Paths:

-- Students with strong math skills - Students interested in earning college credits in high school. - Students considering a career in the pure sciences (Biology, Chemistry, Physics, Geology, Astronomy), Engineering, or Medicine, or other Health Care Professions.
-More Challenging Honors Path: Gets to AP courses quicker.
+- Motivated Students - · Students with strong math skills - · Students interested in earning college credits in high school. - Students considering a career in the pure sciences (Biology, Chemistry, Physics, Geology, Astronomy), Engineering, or Medicine, or other Health Care Professions.
+More Challenging Honors Path: Gets to AP courses faster.

-Most Challenging Honors Paths: Gets to AP courses fastest.
+Most Challenging Honors Path: Gets to AP fastest.